 The connector remembers your selections for each file, so when you request translation for the same file again, your previously chosen format will be automatically applied.
 This saves you time, ensures consistency, and determines both how Smartling extracts content for translation and how the translated files are structured when delivered back to Google Drive.

-Job Selection and Authorization
+Job selection and authorization

 Next, the two-step wizard will appear for you to enter the job details.
 You can choose to create a New Job or add the asset to an Existing Job.